-Fozeia is a Director and Head of the Dispute Resolution Team at leading Bermuda-based law firm MJM Limited.
-Fozeia has extensive experience acting for local and international clients in a wide range of complex disputes including employment and immigration litigation as well as general commercial and high value trusts litigation.
-Fozeia routinely advises and gives presentations on topical employment and insurance/reinsurance sectors in Bermuda and overseas, and is also an accredited mediator.
+Fozeia Rana-Fahy is a Director and Head of the Dispute Resolution Team at leading Bermuda-based law firm MJM Limited.
+Fozeia has extensive experience acting for local and international clients in a wide range of complex disputes including employment and immigration litigation as well as general commercial and high-value trusts litigation.
+Fozeia routinely advises and gives presentations on topical employment and regulatory issues for the private client, banking, and insurance/reinsurance sectors in Bermuda and overseas, and is also an accredited mediator.

-Fozeia also advises employers and employees with respect to complex executive disputes, executive benefit and incentive programs, shareholder disputes, large scale redundancies connected with mergers and acquisitions as well as union disputes.
+Fozeia also advises employers and employees with respect to complex executive disputes, executive benefit and incentive programs, share-holder disputes, large-scale redundancies connected with mergers and acquisitions as well as union disputes.
 She is also one of the leading practitioners on the island for immigration advice.